JoshuaWise/tiny-schema/README.md

 is('100.0-200.0')(150.5); // => true (now it accepts fractions)
 ```

 Enums are nice.
-Let's use those too.
+Let's use those.

 ```js
 is('"foo"|"bar"|500|false')('foo'); // => true